appleseedhq/appleseed-maya/docs/source/shaders/material/as_standard_surface.rst

    :title:

    Subsurface scattering with scale factor set to 0.1, rough specular, and sharp dielectric coating, creating the appearance of a jade like material.

+.. thumbnail:: /_images/screenshots/standard_surface/stdsurface_satin1.png
+   :group: shots_standard_surface_group_A
+   :width: 10%
+   :title:

+   Satin like material using a dielectric substrate with high roughness and anisotropy.

+.. thumbnail:: /_images/screenshots/standard_surface/stdsurface_velvet1.png
+   :group: shots_standard_surface_group_A
+   :width: 10%
+   :title:

+   Velvet like material using a dielectric substrate with high specular roughness, low specular spread, and a blueish specular tint.

+.. thumbnail:: /_images/screenshots/standard_surface/stdsurface_skinlike_specular.png
+   :group: shots_standard_surface_group_A
+   :width: 10%
+   :title:

+   Subsurface with a rough specular, creating the appearance of a skin like material.

 -----